 From across Europe, researchers and technologists involved in the Agrimax and Agrocycle projects are developing new ways to produce a wide range of innovative products from unavoidable agricultural, horticultural and food processing waste including functional foods, active packaging, biodegradable materials, fertilisers and biofuels.

-The panel discussion (date and time to be confirmed) titled ‘Let’s talk rubbish: creating value from crop and food waste’ will consist of short talks from partners of both EU-funded projects and from the University of York.
+The panel discussion titled ‘Let’s talk rubbish: creating value from crop and food waste’ will consist of short talks from partners of both EU-funded projects and from the University of York.
 These include: Dr Elodie Bugnicourt, IRIS, Professor Stefaan De Neve, Gent University, Dr Fionnuala Murphy, University College Dublin, Dr Carrie Bradshaw, University of York and will be facilitated by Elspeth Bartlet from BioVale.
 Afterwards the audience will be invited to explore the issues around value from agri-food waste with the speakers.